January 17, 2012

 We discussed it.
 I liked the idea because I thought it could be like The Onion on TV, but I also thought it would most likely be rejected again.

-Still, I decided to have the team pitch it anyway, just so that we had something to pitch.
+Still, I decided to pitch it anyway, just so we had something to pitch.

-So imagine my surprise when after we pitched The Noose, the response was quite positive.
-The reservation about the political sensitivity was still there, but everyone seemed to like the idea.
+So imagine my surprise when after we pitched The Noose, the response was rather positive.
+The reservation about the political sensitivity remained, but everyone seemed to like the idea.

 I didn't think it would go any further than that.